Sweet and Savory Ground Chicken Picadillo (Easy 30 Minute Skillet)

 • Reheat: Warm on the stove over medium heat or in the microwave until hot.

+While this version uses chicken, picadillo is traditionally made with ground beef.
 Picadillo recipes vary across Latin America, and you can easily make this one your own:

-• Cuban Picadillo with Potatoes – Stir in 1 cup diced cooked potatoes after browning the meat.
+• Cuban – Stir in diced potatoes

 There are so many ways to serve picadillo!
 You can easily add picadillo to your meal plan rotation.